This page was updated on May 27,

 pick the right dog for your home.

-already been vetted and will be on the website soon.
+dogs should be on the website soon.

 TownHomes - GPI reserves the right not to place a greyhound under 3 years of age in a